 Power of Attorney

-Depending on your specific needs and goals, you can create a power of attorney (POA).
+Depending on your specific needs and goals, you can create a power of attorney (POA), including financial and medical powers.
 Two main types are available in Texas:

 A durable POA is a beneficial type of POA to incorporate into an estate plan.
 It also goes into effect if you become incapacitated and can no longer make sound decisions for yourself.
 It’s an extra layer of protection to ensure you receive your desired medical care or that your finances and business are in order despite an accident, injury, or illness.